I wanted a trophy boyfriend

 And that led to the next hideous realization.
 I couldn’t stop finding faults.

-It turned out that consciously knowing I’m irritated by a partner’s imperfections fabricated by myself, was insufficient to prevent fabrication and irritation.
+It turned out that knowing I’m irritated by a partner’s imperfections fabricated by myself, was insufficient to prevent me being irritated by them.

 And that’s when I started to freak out.